rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 **Transfer Token Directly Between Two Accounts**

-Now use the following command to transfer 1 token from the minter account to the previous account
+Now use the following command to transfer 1 token from the minter's account to the previous account

 ```shell
 EIP20.deployed().then((instance=>instance.transfer("0x7073F4af7bcBDd63aCC8Cb1D62877d3c7a96Ef52", 1)))